CS320-Team-1/Rattigans-Reviews/README.md

 <a href = "https://github.com/CS320-Team-1/Rattigans-Reviews" ><img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/Github-desktop-logo-symbol.svg/2048px-Github-desktop-logo-symbol.svg.png" width = "50" height = "50"><a/>

 ### Code Overview
+The project is split into two folders, react-app is our front end, and server is our backend
 #### Front End
+In the front end folder is the public folder which contains a few icons, and the index.html page. the src folder is where the bulk of the project is contained.
+The components folders houses all of our react components, the main building blocks of the front end. img contains most of the pictures used throughout the website. the pages folder contains all the distinct pages that a user can visit on the website.
+The Styles folder contains all of our css used to style the components and pages to our liking. and in the root of react-app there are files like app.js which contain all of the routing information to display different pages.

 #### Back End